belalakhter-alphasquad/aeron/Readme.md

 ## Commands

-Use command `./gradlew run`
+Use command `./gradlew build`

-Read the Terminal Logs can quickly give idea of this app.
+Run the jar file in `build/libs`

 This will do following:

-- Generate Codec against messages in sbe Dir
+- Run cluster service right now single node
-- Run a single node cluster service and cluster client instance
+- Cluster client instance with getter
-- Http server gateway that pass Api request to aeron client and passes to cluster service
+- Gateway with one api handle right now

 ## Note